jigx-com/jigx-docs-examples/docs/Custom components _Alpha_/Text _Alpha_.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-NDvPVznGR9XU44dCTG1Mm-20241113-122018.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-NDvPVznGR9XU44dCTG1Mm-20241113-122018.png" size="70" width="1224" height="2466" position="center" caption="Text with color" alt="Text with color"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-NDvPVznGR9XU44dCTG1Mm-20241113-122018.png" size="70" position="center" caption="Text with color" alt="Text with color"}
 :::

 :::VerticalSplitItem
-This example shows how to set the color of text of varying font sizes, and spread over a  number of lines by using the `color:` property, with the content displayed in a [Card (Alpha)](<./Card _Alpha_.md>).&#x20;
+This example shows how to set the color of text of varying font sizes, and spread over a  number of lines by using the `color:` property, with the content displayed in a [Card (Alpha)](<./Card _Alpha_.md>).

 **Examples:**

-1. See the *custom component* example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/components/basic-elements/text/text-7.jigx" target="_blank">GitHub</a>.
+1. See the *custom component* example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/components/basic-elements/text/text-7.jigx).
-2. See the *jig* example in <a href="https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/basic-elements/text/text-colored.jigx" target="_blank">GitHub</a>.
+2. See the *jig* example in [GitHub]("https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/basic-elements/text/text-colored.jigx).
-3. See the *section* component example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/components/molecules-organisms/sections/section2.jigx" target="_blank">GitHub</a>.
+3. See the *section* component example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/components/molecules-organisms/sections/section2.jigx).

 :::
 ::::